txstate-etc/oracle-async/README.md

   service: 'xe',
   user: 'test-api', // Also configurable via environment variable.
   password: 'somepassword', // Also configurable via environment variable.
+  externalAuth: false, // Also configurable via environment variable.
+Setting this to true will ignore the user and password even if defined

   // lowerCaseColumns determines if row objects will be converted to lowercase keys.
   lowerCaseColumns: true,